Strangers is here! Click here to learn about launch events (May-September 2021).

-My fourth poetry collection, Strangers, will be published by Biblioasis in Spring 2021.
+My fourth poetry collection, Strangers, was published by Biblioasis in April 2021.
 The poems explore lineages – familial and literary – and all the ways those we hold closest are both a part of us and, in some ways, forever beyond our reach.
 Written during a time when my two half-brothers died, my son was born, and my mother was diagnosed with dementia, it’s also about early middle age: a time when the great loves of our lives begin arriving and departing simultaneously, with little time to fully attend to them all.
 Strangers is one small attempt at such attendance.

 “It makes no sense.
 You would be strangers / if not for this.”